 8 ways to come up with ideas for blog posts

-Regularly producing content—particularly content that’s well-written and relevant to your audience—is hard.
+Regularly producing content—particularly content that’s well-written and relevant to your audience—is hard and it’s easy to run out of ideas for blog posts.
 At some point, everyone experiences writer’s block.
 Everyone’s had the questions running through their head: Is this topic interesting?
 Have I already written on this subject?
 Will my audience care about this idea?
 It can easily get overwhelming.
 Fortunately, there are a few easy ways to make sure you’re generating fresh new content that matters.

 Once you’ve found your most popular posts, you don’t necessarily have to recycle them.
 Instead, you can update them.
 Write a sequel to an article that garnered a lot of attention, or revisit your article and add the other side of the story or an alternate perspective.
 If people were interested in it once, you’ll be able to capture their interest again with a new twist or a new reason to look deeper.

 Brainstorming can pair nicely with recycling old ideas.
 There’s an easy brainstorming exercise that can have real results; simply write down the overall concept that you’re working with—which could be anything from data protection to healthy recipes—and start writing down words you associate with that concept.
 Don’t limit yourself.
 Write down anything that comes to mind, and you’ll find the ideas begin leading into each other.
 It almost sounds too easy, but writing down concepts and keywords can be a great way to trigger your imagination when it comes to new content.

 If you’ve got an engaged audience, let them help you!
 They’re the ones who benefit most from your content, and they almost certainly have ideas about what they’d like to see on your site and what information would be most useful to them.
 Consider creating a post explicitly asking for viewer input on posts they’d like to see.